gbrao018/eva4/S15B/README.md

 Mask has not convereged at par with the depth due to higher weight given to depth.

+***Test#2: SSIM has No effect.
+Smooth Loss has no effect.
+MSE (Mean Square Error) out performs.

-Trial#2: Now, I would like to understand the effect of SSIM.
+Now, I would like to understand the effect of SSIM.
 Applied SSIM on depth.
 Image size 256, Loss = K(D + M + SSIM_D).
 K=70 is just a constant.

 My observation is that , Even if we don't use use SSIM in the loss function, actually due to MSE loss, SSIM also has seen convergence.